joseeden/joeden/docs/018-Observability/020-Elastic-Stack/015-Concurrency.md

 }
 ```

-We can update this document to "Interstellar" and restrict the update to this sequence number, which in this case is `7`.
-If someone else try to update the document, they will get fail message.
+We can update this document to "Interstellar" while restricting the update to the sequence number `7`.
+If someone else attempts to update the document, they will receive an error.

 ```bash
 curl -s -u elastic:elastic \